 The village receives its water supply from Lake Michigan through a purchase agreement as part of its membership in the Northwest Water Commission.
 This commission, which consists of four municipalities, is empowered to plan, construct, improve, extend, acquire, finance, operate, and maintain a water supply system to serve its members and other potential water purchasers.

 Effective January 1, 2016, the rate for water service will increase from $4.56 per one thousand gallons (1000g) consumed.
 Village sewer use charges will increase to $1.13 per one thousand gallons (1000g) consumed.
 Residential units are billed on a bimonthly basis, commercial and industrial units are billed monthly.
 The combined rate of $5.69 is a $0.22 cent increase from the 2015 combined rate of $5.47 ($4.38 for water and $1.09 for sewer).

 Sanitary Sewer Rates Properties residing in Lake County

 The sanitary service charge is $4.00 per 1,000 metered gallons of water.
-Prior to this change Lake County Public Works charged a flat fee of $30 per month based on an estimated residential use of 7,500 gallons per month.
+Prior to this change Lake County Public Works charged a flat fee of $30.00 per month based on an estimated residential use of 7,500 gallons per month.
 The change to consumption based billing is an effort to promote conservation and allow residents greater control over their sanitary sewer expenses.
 The rate is determined by Lake County Public Works with the approval of the county board.
 The village functions as a billing partner to reduce administrative costs.

 Properties residing in Cook County